gsusgit/angular-testing/README.md

 This sample project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

-[Read CLI docs](https://github.com/angularbuilders/angular-budget/blob/main/docs/cli.md) to see how it was generated.
+[Read CLI docs](https://github.com/Angular-Testing/angular-testing/blob/main/docs/cli.md) to see how it was generated.

 Run `npm i` after clone or fork

 ## Workflows

 Run `npm start` for a dev server.

+Run `npm run api` for a dev only api server

 Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).